bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ![consoledir](http://imgur.com/9Ta5d6x.gif)

 #### .checked
-This will provide us with a boolean value indicating the status of a given input element.As you might expect, the value of `.checked` is false when the input element has not been selected, conversley it will become true if selected.
+This will provide us with a boolean value indicating the status of a given input element.
+As you might expect, the value of `.checked` is false when the input element has not been selected, conversley it will become true once selected.
 See the animation below for clarification.

 ![checked](http://imgur.com/ypB5rBp.gif)

-Keep this in mind as we move to the next section.
+This is a central tenet to keep this in mind as we move to the next section.

 ### Building Radio and Checkbox Inputs
 Lets being by practicing building a few input radio elements.
 We are going to create a collection of gem stones that a user can select from.
-We will begin with creating our first input element, a topaz.
+Each gem stone will be its own input element with an accompanying label.
+Let's begin with creating our first input element, a topaz.

 ```
 <input type="radio" id='topaz'>
 ```

 Next lets add a label for our input.
 The `for` attribute will specify which radio button the label is intended for.
-The `for` label for the input element needs to be the same as the target input elements id, lets do that now. **It should be stressed at this point, that it is critical that the input element comes first, followed by the label element, otherwise erratic behavior will occur**.
+The `for` label for the input element needs to be the same as the target input elements id, lets do that now. **It should be stressed at this point, that it is critical that the input element comes first, followed by the label element, otherwise erratic behavior will occur when we attempt to add animation later**.

 ```
 <input type="radio" id='topaz'>
 <label for="topaz">Topaz</label>
 ```

-If the user clicks the *Topaz* label, it will not check the radio input as well.
+If the user clicks the *Topaz* label, it will now check the corresponding radio input as well.
 Lets create two more input elements and labels for *Amethyst* and *Diamond*.

 ```
 <input type="radio" id='topaz' name='gem-stones'>